 Applicants who meet the minimum qualifications and who apply by the closing date will be invited to the written examination.
 This examination is designed to measure general abilities which are obtained through lifetime education and experience.
 When reporting to take the written examination, you will also turn in your completed background investigation questionnaire and supporting documentation including official sealed high school and college transcripts.
 You may want to begin to request these documents as soon as possible as they can often take time to receive and are required for admittance to the written examination.

 2. Fitness Screening

-Fitness tests are ordinarily scheduled to start about one to three weeks after the written examination.
+Fitness tests are ordinarily scheduled to start about one to three weeks after the written examination, however sometimes the fitness test will be held prior to the written examination.
 Candidates are evaluated in the areas of aerobic capacity, flexibility, upper body and abdominal strength, and endurance.
 Information on preparing for the fitness test is included with the written exam notification.
 Please be aware of the physical fitness requirements.
 Results will be mailed from the Office of Human Resources within 10 working days of your examination.

 3. Eligible List

 Provided you pass the written and fitness tests, your name will be placed on the "rolling" eligible list for a period of one year.
 Test results will be available at the completion of the written and physical fitness tests.
 Your name will be forwarded to the Police Department for further consideration.

 Applicants will be evaluated by a panel of three representatives of the New Castle County Police Department.
 A writing sample will also be required.